Junkers Ju 88: Finnish Air Force

 Finnish Air Force Junkers Ju 88 A-4.
 The FAF aircraft code for Ju 88 was JK.

 In April 1943, as Finland was fighting its Continuation War against the USSR, the Finnish Air Force bought 24 Ju 88s from Germany.
 The aircraft were used to equip No. 44 Sqn, which had previously operated Bristol Blenheims, but these were instead transferred to No. 42 Sqn.
 Due to the complexity of the Ju 88, the FAF spent most of 1943 training crews on the aircraft, and conducted only a handful of bombing missions.
-The most notable was a raid on the Lehto partisan village on 20 August 1943 (in which the whole squadron participated), and a raid on the Lavansaari air field (leaving seven Ju 88 damaged from forced landing in inclement weather).
+The most notable was a raid on the Lehto partisan village on 20 August 1943 (in which the whole squadron participated), and a raid on the Lavansaari air field (leaving seven Ju 88 damaged from forced landings in inclement weather).
 In the summer of 1943, the Finns noted stress damage on the wings.
 This had occurred when the aircraft were used in dive bombing.
 Restrictions followed: the dive brakes were removed and it was only allowed to dive at a 45-degree angle (compared to 60–80 degrees previously).
 In this way, they tried to spare the aircraft from unnecessary wear.